Strike by Avianca's Colombian pilots is illegal, tribunal says

 The Superior Tribunal of Bogota ruled that the strike is illegal because it interferes with essential public transport.
 The decision opens the door for pilots to be fired for taking part in the strike, which may push the union to call it off.

+ACDAC told journalists it would appeal the ruling, while Avianca said in a statement it hoped the pilots would return to work as soon as possible.

-Avianca has said the strike was illegal and called the pilots’ demands unreasonable.
+The airline has said the strike is illegal and called the pilots’ demands unreasonable.
 Pilots want reduced working hours and for Avianca to pay 70 percent of their monthly taxes, among other things.

 In an effort to mitigate the effect of the cancellations, the civil aviation authority this week allowed the airline to bring in foreign pilots to fill in on some routes.